-- We introduce candidates to clients and therefore the sharing of data is an essential part of this process in helping you secure the job you want.
+- We introduce candidates to clients and therefore the sharing of data, with your consent, is an essential part of this process in helping you secure the job you want.

 - We have our own obligations under the law and therefore may share your data in relation to tax collection, crime detection or litigation cases.

 - We store supplier data to enable the receipt of services from you as well as financial details to pay you for your services.